Danie83/Java-Technologies/README.md

 I use Payara Server for this laboratory.

 ### Part 1
 I created a login page where an existent user can log in using an username and a password or a new user can register.
 New users will have the "basic" type account which is just a type to differentiate between admin, author, reviewer types.
 Users can only register in a set timeframe (I used a separate class to hold values for the hours in which users can register and get Calendar values depending on the current day).
-I made a form where logged authors can upload a form, the form is currently not saved in the database, but the specific entity for it exists.
+I made a form where logged authors can upload a file, the form is currently not saved in the database, but the specific entity for it exists.
+I created a page for admins where files uploaded can be brosed in a table, I made use of primefaces to create a good looking table.
+I considered the uniquely generated registration number to be the primary key that is auto-generated when introducing a new database entry.

 ## Lab6 - Enterprise Java Beans (EJB)
 I use Payara Server for this laboratory.